ibm-cloud-docs/assistant/deploy-salesforce.md

     - Select user profiles to give the appropriate set of users access to the page.
 Limit the group to include only those who you want to be able to view chat history information in the page.
     - Click *Next*, and then click *Save*.

-1. From the Salesforce configuration page in {{site.data.keyword.conversationshort}}, click **Save** to finish setting up the connection.
+1. From the Salesforce configuration page in {{site.data.keyword.conversationshort}}, click **Save and exit** to finish setting up the connection.

 When you test the service desk integration, make sure there is at least one agent with `Available` status.